X-Hax/SA2BModdingGuide/Level Editing/My Level Mod/README.md

 # My Level Mod
-An easy to use level importer for Sonic Adventure 2!
+A custom level importer for Sonic Adventure 2!
+The goal of this project is to allow anyone to make a level for Sonic Adventure 2 without having to write a single line of code.
 Installed as a regular mod, this tool will give you access to level configuration tools and is built as a template so that anyone making their own custom level can simply republish the mod to share with others.

 Feel free to contribute or message me for any information!
 J-N-R